 ---|---|

-New users | Each new full-access Intacct user now costs $3,000 per year, more than twice what NetSuite charges. |
+New users | Each new full-access Intacct user costs more than twice as much as the cost per user with NetSuite. |

 Subsidiaries | Intacct charges extra for each entity that uses the system, such as branch offices or country-specific operations.
 Consolidation of those entities for accounting and reporting purposes comes at an additional cost.
 Further complicating matters, Intacct has three different consolidation methods, each with different price points.
 In all, this can add as much as tens of thousands of dollars to your annual bill. |

-Customization | If an organization needs to create custom fields, reports (which still have limitations), or views, they must purchase Intacct’s customization service.
+Customization | If an organization needs to create custom fields, reports—which still have limitations—or views, they must purchase Intacct’s customization service.
 This costs a few thousand dollars per year. |

 Interactive Custom Report Writer | Users have limited ability to customize or create custom Intacct reports unless they buy the interactive custom report writer. |